A Research Study Proves How Effective MELT Is. When We Say Science-Backed, We Mean It

 Here’s what one of our study participants had to say:

 “A transformation—at least in my case.
 Over 20 years I have suffered from back pain and have exhausted every means for relief.
 Considering back surgery last year and then one day I received a MELT survey study.
 EVERYTHING has changed.
 With just 15 minutes each day using hand, feet, and back therapy, each new day I am completely free of back pain—completely free!
 Truly a blessing!” – Brad O.

 If you’d like to see what the excitement is about, here’s the 30-minute MELT Map that study participants did to gain immediate, significant results:

 - SI Joint Shear

 - Rest Reassess

-These moves use both the MELT Hand and Foot Treatment Kit and the Soft Roller.
-You can learn more about these moves in the bestselling MELT Method book or the companion MELT Method DVD, all of which are available at the MELT Store.
+These moves use both the MELT Hand and Foot Therapy Balls and the MELT Soft Body Roller.
+You can learn more about these moves in the best-selling MELT Method Book or our online video platform, MELT On Demand, all of which are available at the MELT Store.

 You may also want to work with a MELT Instructor near you.
 Find one by going to the MELT Finder.

 If you know someone who lives with chronic pain, spread the word about MELT.
 If you experience pain, give MELT a try.
 And when someone asks you if it really works, you can show them the science that proves it.

 Learn more about the science behind the method, the creator Sue Hitzmann, and MELT On Demand’s streaming classes HERE.